 Let’s untangle this a bit so it’s more clear.

 Em and G major are what’s known as relative major and minor keys.
 Essentially it means they share the exact same notes and chords.
-So E minor is the relative minor of G major, and G major is the relative major of E minor.
+So the E minor scale is the relative minor of G major, and G major is the relative major of E minor.

 If you start on G and look at each subsequent chord, you’ll see both keys contain the exact same chords.
 The only difference is the numbering when you’re using the relative minor as the root note.